Central Virginia

 that aren't just limited to what people have done before, so.

-I remember being shown in America and, well, a year ago, a year and a half ago, it was interesting because one of the counties' localities, and I don't even remember if it was in the state of Virginia, it was in Maryland, I thought it was fascinating that one of their funding sources were AirBnBs.
+I remember Ben showing in Nernacle and, well, a year ago, a year and a half ago, it was interesting because one of the county's localities, and I don't even remember if it was in the state of Virginia, it was in Maryland, I thought it was fascinating that one of their funding sources were AirBnBs.

 • 00:20:21